Shapley values and machine learning to characterize metamaterials for seismic applications: MACHINE LEARNING AND DEEP LEARNING MODELS

 \subsection{Local resonance}

-The data set for local resonance is constructed by COMSOL models.
-The information on this data set are given in the \textbf{Table} \ref{Table:lr_dataset}.
-For this data sets, the Young's modulus is plotted on logarithmic scale as the parameter value altered as product of ten between 1000 and 100000.
-The regression data set has the inputs as the parameter values, while output is the QoI values.
+The data set for local resonance was constructed using COMSOL. \textbf{Table} \ref{Table:lr_dataset} provides details on this data set.
+Note that Young's modulus was plotted on a logarithmic scale.
+In the regression dataset, the inputs comprise parameter values, while the outputs correspond to the QoIs.

-For the neural networks, only the input values from the data set---the parameter ratios but not the outputs (QoI values)---are scaled with the same procedure as the one used for Bragg scattering.
-As indicated for the Bragg scattering models, the random forest regressor and linear regression models used unnormalized data set.
-For all the models, the data set is divided into train/validation/test subsets.
-The randomness in the models for the local resonance models is fixed following the procedure used for models under the Bragg scattering.
+For the neural networks, only the input values from the data set---the parameter ratios but not the outputs (QoI values)---were scaled with the same procedure as the one used for Bragg scattering.
+As indicated for the Bragg scattering models, the random forest regressor and linear regression models used the unnormalized data set.
+The data set was divided into train/validation/test subsets for all the models.
+The randomness in the models for the local resonance models was fixed following the procedure used for models under the Bragg scattering.